 The influencer can promote your content, brand, products, or services on their preferred channels, thus generating original content.
 However, you can send an email to your audience simultaneously too.

 As long as you have aligned your goals, content, audience, and customer touch points – your own emails and your own social media campaigns could work in sync with the influencer’s messages.
 You might get great results from the widened reach, featured hashtags, and much more!

 Email marketing and influencer marketing combination is possible and might drive really positive results for your business.
 Search for the influencers in your industry, your niche, or even someone local if you’re looking to boost local engagement.
 Always do your research and check not just the number of followers but also the engagement, and, if you can, find reviews about that influencer.
 Test and see – you might find that influencers suit well to your brand!

 Online shopping has become very popular – that’s no surprise.
 We are so accustomed to adding items to our virtual shopping carts.
 It’s easy.
 It is also easy to change our minds (and there are multiple reasons why we would want to do that) and not complete the purchase.
 While it’s great for customers, it’s lost revenue for businesses.
 Read more from our next blog post.

-Make sure you check our blog regularly and don’t forget to subscribe to our emails.
-Or you may want to follow up the last blog post on The Future of Automation in Email Marketing if you’ve missed it out.
+Make sure you check our blog regularly, and don’t forget to subscribe to our emails.
+Or you may want to follow up on the last blog post on The Future of Automation in Email Marketing if you’ve missed it.